The future of potato breeding starts here

 Late blight resistance

 Late blight is the most devastating diseases for potato caused by the oomycete Phytophthora infestans.
 The deleterious outcome if a field gets infected is the major reason for a heavy use of fungicides in potato cultivation.
-We are working towards an increased tolerance to Phythophtora infections by editing relevant genes, including susceptibility genes.
+We are working towards an increased tolerance to Phythophtora infections by editing relevant genes, including resistance and susceptibility genes.